10 Best Headphones for Electronic Music Enthusiasts

 🎧 Sennheiser HD 800 S: Boasts a balanced sound signature and exceptional comfort for high-end users.

-🎧 Audeze LCD-X: Features a flat frequency response and comfortable design, offering premium audio quality.
+🎧 Audeze LCD-X: Features a flat frequency response and a comfortable design, offering premium audio quality.

 🎧 HiFiMan Arya Stealth Magnet Version: With its planar magnetic design, it provides accurate sound quality and a luxurious listening experience.